Ousted judge supports law changes after plea deal outrage

-JUNEAU, Alaska (AP) — An Alaska judge who lost his job amid public outcry after approving a plea agreement in an assault case says he was “crucified” for following the law.
+JUNEAU, Alaska (AP) — An Alaska judge who lost his job amid public outcry after approving a plea agreement in an assault case said Monday that he was “crucified” for following the law.

-Former Superior Court Judge Michael Corey testified Monday before a Senate committee weighing legislation that seeks to close so-called loopholes in the law revealed by that case.
+Former Superior Court Judge Michael Corey testified via telephone before a Senate committee weighing legislation that seeks to close so-called loopholes in the law revealed by that case.

-Corey, who lost a retention vote in November, says he supports the legislative changes.
+Corey, who lost a retention vote in November, said he supports the bill and offered suggestions for further clarifying it.

 Justin Schneider was accused of attacking and masturbating on a woman in 2017.
 He pleaded guilty to felony assault and was sentenced to two years in prison with one year suspended.
 Having spent a year in home confinement, he had no more time to serve.